jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 If I had payed closer attention, I would have realized that libpq was recieving and parsing the notification.

-Anyway, if we are recieving the notification so why doesn't `epoll_wait` get notified?
+Anyway, I was recieving the notification so why didn't `epoll_wait` get notified?

 I researched the mechanism sockets use for alerting `epoll_wait` of new data and determined I should trace the `socket_def_readable` call.